What is the "Search all Tabs" add-on and how can I use it?

 After installation, the extension adds a toolbar button to your browser.
 You can open the popup to search for any content in one of your existing tabs.
 The extension uses the indexing method to find the most relevant content that matches the user query.
 Like all search engines, this extension supports most of the search operators like

 When the popup gets opened, the extension injects a small JS code into all open tabs to fetch all the text-based contents.
 Then it passes these contents to the indexing engine.
 At this point, the extension is ready to perform your search queries over its internal database.
 When a search has matching entries, these results are populated to the popup with preview and link to the actual content.
 To easily distinguish each search result, the extension appends the favicon of the tab to the search entry.
 The matching words are also highlighted in the previewed snippet.
 When an entry is matched with what you are looking for, click on the title and the extension focuses the relevant tab for you.
 Also, the content that is shown in the snippet will be selected.
 You can use the number next to each entry to activate the tab without using your mouse button as well.
-The indexer script that this extension uses a CPP library called Xapian (converted to pure JS).
+There are two indexer engines that this extension can use: 1. a CPP library called Xapian (converted to pure JS), 2. a pure JS library called lunrjs.
 It is a powerful indexing engine that performs indexing and searching on really large databases.
 It is probably the search engine behind most of your native tools too.

 What's new in this version?

 Why does the extension require indexing each time the popup gets opened?

 Because it cares about your browser performance and your privacy.
 This extension uses a non-persistent background script which basically is unloaded when the popup is closed.
 Also, the indexed database is stored in your browser memory and get destroyed when the popup is closed to free up the memory.
 Note that the indexing is blazing fast so there is no need to save the file for later use.
 Just open the popup and type the searching query.
 The engine that this extension uses is capable of indexing very large databases.